juraj-michalicka/dockmaster/README.md

 ## Features

-- Master Nginx reverse proxy for routing requests to your local projects
+- **dock-proxy**: Nginx reverse proxy for routing requests to localhost ports (your host machine services)
+- **nginx-master** (optional): Nginx reverse proxy for routing to Docker containers on dockmaster network
 - MySQL database container
 - Mailpit for email testing
 - Easy to extend with more services (monitoring, helpers, etc.)